The International Commission on Nobility and Royalty

 First Defamation Web Page of the Self-Styled Abbey-Principality of San Luigi

-Although, this article is a fairly innocuous one, it is an excellent example of hypocrisy and faulty reasoning.
+Although, this article is a fairly innocuous one, it is another excellent example of hypocrisy and faulty reasoning.
 The second paragraph

 presents one of a number of humerous statements: